 Telephones- There is no public telephone on the Park, however a phone line may be connected to your holiday home.
 The Park Managers live on the Park and are available to contact the emergency services should the need arise.
 Mobile phone reception is good.

-Amenities-There are steps to the Park Reception which is also where mail is held for holiday home owners.
-The Washrooms are accessed by a ramp, none of the cubicles are specifically designed for disabled use.
+Amenities-There is a ramp to the Park Reception.
+The Washrooms are accessed by a step, none of the cubicles are specifically designed for disabled use.
 The children's play area is of wooden construction and is surrounded by wood chip safety flooring.
 There is no shop on the Park but a small general store is only about half a mile.
 There is no public bus service near the Park.
 There is a central collection point for refuse including recycling facilities.

 Holiday Homes- We sell new and preowned holiday homes, but do not rent, the design of holiday homes varies enormously, they are rarely designed for specific disabilities.
 Some do have wider doorways, hallways and spaces around the beds which would make wheelchair use a possibility although it is likely that further adaptation would be necessary, however some manufacturers offer new holiday homes made specifically for wheelchair use.
 All holiday homes are connected to electricity, gas (propane), water and drainage.

-Touring- The touring pitch area is relatively flat with electricity hook ups and water supply, waste disposal is to the rear of the Washrooms.
+Touring- The touring pitch area is relatively flat with electricity hook ups and water supply, waste disposal is to the rear of the park reception.

 At Lincomb Lock Caravan Park our objective is to ensure that all our customers, visitors and staff enjoy a safe and healthy environment.
 We will minimise any impact on the environment by using sound methods and practices in all we do.